HomeAnswersHIV/AIDS specialisthiv

 Hello doctor,

 I read your query and can understand your concern.
 As per the description, I feel there was no prick during the process.
 However, the pressure of holding it during the process might have initiated some pain.
 Moreover, the chances of transmission of HIV (human immunodeficiency virus) would be very low, with undetectable viral loads.
 You should have consulted your doctor immediately for risk assessment.
 At least next time, whenever you are in doubt, consult immediately.
 I feel the risk of transmission of HIV by the given description is almost nil.
-If you are still too anxious about it, then please go for HIV 4th generation antibodies test now and after three months of exposure to be relieved of anxiety totally and conclusive results.
+If you are still too anxious about it, then please go for the HIV 4th-generation antibodies test now, and after three months, you will be relieved of anxiety totally and get conclusive results.
 The scratch has not led to bleeding.
 So there is no source of blood to infect.
-Moreover, her nail and skin are intact, so there is no portal of entry for HIV.
+Moreover, her nails and skin are intact, so there is no portal of entry for HIV.
 Skin and nails are effective barriers.
 So no need to worry about it.

 Patient's Query